gridsome/gridsome.org/docs/jamstack.md

 As a bonus, Gridsome adds a centralized data management, powered by GraphQL, for even better developer experience.

+## Gridsome as JAMstack framework

+- **JavaScript** - Gridsome uses Vue.js to give super powers to your websites or apps.
+- **APIs** - Gridsome can easily connect to most APIs with Plugins & Data sources.
+- **Markup** - Gridsome generates SEO-friendly HTML files that can be deployed anywhere.

 ## Best practices